-Posted on October 26th, 2013 in Bankruptcy Planning, Chapter 13, Chapter 7, Exemptions, Objections, Procedure | No Comments »
+Posted on February 2nd, 2014 in automatic stay, Bankruptcy Basics, Chapter 13, Chapter 7, Procedure | No Comments »

 If you contemplating filing Chapter 7 Bankruptcy or Chapter 13 Bankruptcy, or are dealing with debt problems in Western New York, including Rochester, Canandaigua, Brighton, Pittsford, Penfield, Perinton, Fairport, Webster, Victor, Farmington, Greece, Gates, Hilton, Parma, Brockport, Spencerport, LeRoy, Chili, Churchville, Monroe County, Ontario County, Wayne County, Orleans County, Livingston County, and being harassed by bill collectors, and would like to know more about how bankruptcy may be able to help you, contact me today by phone or email to schedule a FREE initial consultation with a Rochester, NY, bankruptcy lawyer.